ALAMO CITY ARTS ACADEMY

 Pointe work is not required to study at the advanced level, but those wishing to study pointe must meet the following criteria:

-1. The student must be at least 12 years old.
-The bones of the feet do not fully develop and harden until approximately 13-15 years old.
+• Age & bone development: The student must be at least 12 years old.
+The bones of the feet do not fully develop and harden until approximately ages 13–15.
 A dancer must be strong enough to protect the bones before they are fully developed.
-Beginning pointe too early can permanently damage immature bones.
+Beginning pointe work too early can permanently damage immature bones.

-2. The student must have a healthy muscle structure.
+• Musculature: The student must have healthy musculature.

-3. The student must have enough of an arched instep to stand on pointe.
+• Foot structure: The student must have sufficient arch in the instep to stand on pointe.

-4. The student must have at least 3 years of consistent training in ballet.
+• Training history: The student must have at least three years of consistent ballet training.

-9. Pointing of feet: the dancer should be able to full pointe their foot in all steps especially at the barre and then in center without “sickling”.
-Achieving full pointe with stretching of the foot is required to get en pointe.
-Using the floor to point is also very important to build muscles in their feet and ankles: For example - need to slide the foot in and out on the floor
+• Pointing the feet: The dancer should be able to fully point the feet in all steps—especially at the barre, then in the center--without sickling.
+Achieving full pointe range with appropriate stretching is required to go en pointe.
+Using the floor to point is also important to build the muscles of the feet and ankles (e.g., sliding the foot in and out along the floor).

-10. Pique passé with straight leg.
-Student should have enough strength to push themselves onto half-pointe.
-This step is harder to do en pointe and a bent leg is usually a sign of weakness or improper step preparation.
+• Piqué passé: Piqué passé with a straight leg.
+The student should have enough strength to push up onto demi-pointe.
+This step is harder en pointe; a bent leg is usually a sign of weakness or improper preparation.

-13. The student must be in good health and able to take a whole class.
-If the student frequently needs to rest because of illness or injury, the dancer is not strong enough for the extra demands that pointe work requires.
+• General health: The student must be in good health and able to take a full class.
+If a student frequently needs to rest because of illness or injury, they are not yet strong enough for the extra demands pointe work requires.

 Ballet 4 - Pre-Pointe - Intermediate Ballet (Ages 12+)